-The Division of College, Career, and Military Preparation has engaged members of the workforce, secondary education, and higher education to advise on the development of programs of study, including coherent sequences of courses, industry-based certifications, and work-based learning to ensure students are prepared for in-demand, high-skill, high-wage careers in Texas.
 Numerous Programs of Study are available through the Hallsville High School Career and Technical Education Department.
+Programs of Study are specific groupings of similar occupations.
 A Program of Study can be compared to a college major or career interest preparation.
 Choosing a Program of Study will help students acquire the knowledge and skills needed to follow a seamless transition from HHS into college or other postsecondary education or training.
-Choosing a Career Cluster and Program of Study shows that students have direction in life; plans for life after graduating from high school.
+Choosing a Career Cluster and Program of Study shows that students have direction in life; plans for after graduating from high school.
 When students know where their education is headed and why, their classes will become more meaningful.